Domain-Specific Multi-Level IR Rewriting for GPU: Evaluation

 \subsection{Benchmark Kernels}

-We evaluate our compiler for a set of representative benchmarks derived from the FV3~\cite{fv3} dynamical core.
-It is part of the CM4 and GEOS-5 global climate models and the global weather prediction system of the US National Weather Service.
-The dominant algorithmic motif of FV3 is stencil computations on regular grids.
-It implements dozens of stencil operators to perform the numerical forward integration in time.
+We evaluate our compiler for a set of representative benchmarks\footnote{\url{https://github.com/spcl/open-earth-benchmarks}} derived from the dynamical cores of two popular climate and weather models.
+COSMO~\cite{cosmoorg} is a regional numerical weather prediction model used by seven national weather services in Europe.
+FV3~\cite{fv3} is the dynamical core of the CM4 and GEOS-5 global climate models and the global weather prediction system of the US National Weather Service.
+The dominant algorithmic motif of both codes are stencil computations on regular grids.
+Both models implement dozens of stencil operators to perform the numerical forward integration in time.
 Due to the explicit time integration, most stencils are purely horizontal with bounded domains of dependence.
 Some use the Thomas algorithm to perform implicit integration in the vertical direction.

 All our benchmarks are part of the explicit integration.
-The fvtp2d kernels implement a monotone two-dimensional finite volume advection operator, the p\_grad\_c and nh\_p\_grad kernels compute the three-dimensional pressure gradient, and the uvbke kernel is a preprocessing step for the kinetic energy computation.
+The hadvuv and hadvuv5th kernels implement third- and fifth-order horizontal advection, while the fvtp2d kernels implement a monotone two-dimensional finite volume advection operator.
+The hdiffsa and hdiffsmag kernels perform horizontal diffusion.
+The fastwavesuv kernel contains parts of the sound wave forward integration, while the p\_grad\_c and nh\_p\_grad kernels compute the three-dimensional pressure gradient.
+Finally, the uvbke kernel is a preprocessing step for the kinetic energy computation in FV3.

 Each benchmark executes an entire stencil program consisting of multiple stencil operators being applied on the three-dimensional domain.
 The stencil operators have different dimensionality (from one- to three-dimensional), have different width (two- to five-point), and some of them contain dynamic control flow. \autoref{tab-cosmo-testset} list core characteristics of our benchmarks such as the dimensionality of the stencil access patterns or the number of stencil operators, input/output arrays, arithmetic operations, and stencil.\textbf{access} operations.
 We observe that all kernels have a low arithmetic intensity (arithmetic operations per memory access), which explains why our compiler focuses on transformations to increase the data-locality.\gysi{discuss performance on different problem sizes}